thomasloupe/SimulaCLI/README.md

 ## Introduction

-SimulaCLI simulates a real, fully-customizable Linux terminal environment that runs on a client's web browser with no server-side processing.
-SimulaCLI has a local storage filesystem, many basic linux commands, viewable, playable, downloadable files, a permission system, as well as a built-in package manager that allows users to create their own custom SimulaCLI commands.
+SimulaCLI simulates a real, Linux terminal environment that runs on a client's web browser with no server-side processing.
+SimulaCLI has a local storage filesystem, many basic linux commands, a media player and viewer for viewable and playable files.   downloadable files, a permission system, as well as a built-in package manager that allows users to create their own custom SimulaCLI commands.

+### Features

+- Customizable Terminal - Adjust terminal text, background, caret, cursor colors/size, sound effects and much more
+- No Server Side Code - SimulaCLI runs completely in the client's browser.
+No PHP, Node, etc.
+- Tab Autocomplete, Reverse Search and History - SimulaCLI functions exactly how you'd expect any linux terminal to function, support reverse searches, tab autocompletion, command history, previous/last command used, and arrow key command history.
+- Smart Interruption Support - SimulaCLI knows when you're cancelling a task or copying text when you interrupt with `CTRL+C`.
+- Operators - Supports the following operators to chain and/or pipe commands into each other: `&, &&, |, >, >>`
+- Custom Media Players - SimulaCLI has its own media player and image viewer for audio and video files.
+- Specify Downloadable Content - Mark files as "downloadable" for users to download via the `scp` command.
+- Permission Management - Use `chmod` and `chown` to specify default permissions for files and directories to permit or prohibit interaction.
+- Root Authentication - Set a root password to block users from accessing prohibited files and/or directories.
+- Simpack Package Manager - Download, install, remove, update, and debug official and community packages built exclusively for SimulaCLI.
+- Repository management - Set up your own repositories and create your own custom SimulaCLI experience.
+- Remote, Server, and Local Filesystem - Link external sources as files, add and remove files uploaded to your site to SimulaCLI's filesystem, and run the entire OS in the client's browser, allowing thousands of users to have their own tailored SimulaCLI experience that's uniquely built from your rules.

 ## Getting Started

-To get started, simply clone this repository and move the contents inside the `html`, `public_html`, or `domainnamehere.tld` folder into your website's home directory, then navigate to your site to launch SimulaCLI.
+To get started, simply clone this repository and move the contents inside your website's root directory, then navigate to your site to launch SimulaCLI.

-### Password Configuration
+### Root Password Configuration

-**IMPORTANT**: Change the sudo password file for authentication The default password is `hacktheplanet` encoded in Base64

-1. **Create password file**: Use the included `passwordgenerator.html` utility
-2. **Generate base64 password**: Enter your desired password to get a base64-encoded string
-3. **Change sudo password**: Change the password in the `sudo` file located in the directory **above** your SimulaCLI installation
-4. **Paste content**: Save the base64 string to the `sudo` file
-5. **Root passwords can be changed**: Just like a typical linux system, `root` has the ability to change its password, which will generate a new base64 string in the `sudo` file

-### Security Notes
+1. Visit `yoursite.tld/password_generator.html`
+2. Generate a safe root password which will be converted to base64
+3. Create two files at the root level of your site: name one the base64 text that was generated with `.passwd` at the end, and the second file `auth.setup`.

 **Important Security Information:**

+- You don't need to remove `password_generator.html` after setting a root password.
+Checks are made to ensure passwords cannot be changed if `auth.setup` and a `.passwd` files exist.
+- To achieve the best and most secure experience, please disable directory traversal on your website
-- Base64 encoding is **NOT encryption** - it's only basic obfuscation
+- Please note that base64 encoding is **NOT encryption** - it's only basic obfuscation.
+Your root password is stored in the root directory and while unlikely, could be guessed.
-- All authentication happens client-side and can be bypassed
-- **DO NOT use this system to protect truly sensitive data**
+- **DO NOT use SimulaCLI to protect truly sensitive data** - Credentials are unsafe without server-side protections in place.

 ## SimulaCLI Commands